pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 - Jenkins loads and runs the [`Jenkinsfile`](./../../tools/build_config/Jenkinsfile) located in `tools/build_config`.
-- The `Jenkinsfile` script runs our build script (one for Windows, one for Unix) and updates GitHub about the status of the build.
+- The `Jenkinsfile` script runs the platform specific build script and updates GitHub about the status of the build.

 ## More Detailed Set Up